-Privacy Act Statement: This explains how we will use the information you give us.
-The Richard B. Russell National School Lunch Act requires the information on this application.
+Privacy Act Statement: The Richard B. Russell National School Lunch Act requires the information on this application.
 You do not have to give the information, but if you do not, we cannot approve your child for free or reduced price meals.
-You must include the last four digits of the social security number of the adult household member who signs the application.
-The last four digits of the social security number is not required when you apply on behalf of a foster child or you list a Food Stamp Program, Temporary Assistance for Needy Families (TANF) Program or Food Distribution Program on Indian Reservations (FDPIR) case number or other FDPIR identifier for your child or when you indicate that the adult household member signing the application does not have a social security number.
+You must indicate the last four digits of the social security number of the adult household member who signs the application.
+The last four digits of the social security number is not required when you apply on behalf of a foster child or you list a Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF) Program or Food Distribution Program on Indian Reservations (FDPIR) case number or other FDPIR identifier for your child or when you indicate that the adult household member signing the application does not have a social security number.
 We will use your information to determine if your child is eligible for free or reduced price meals, and for administration and enforcement of the breakfast and lunch programs.
-We MAY share your eligibility information with education, health, and nutrition programs to help them evaluate, fund, or determine benefits for their programs, auditors for program reviews, and law enforcement officials to help them look into violations of program rules.
+We MAY share your eligibility information with education, health, and nutrition programs to help them evaluate, fund or determine benefits for their programs, auditors for program reviews, and law enforcement officials to help them look into violations of program rules.

 Non-discrimination Statement: The U.S. Department of Agriculture prohibits discrimination against its customers, employees, and applicants for employment on the basis of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual's income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all programs and/or employment activities.)